-The Undervoltage Lockout (UVLO) is adjusted using an external voltage divider on the EN pin of the TPS54340B-Q1 device.
-The UVLO has two thresholds, one for power up when the input voltage is rising, and one for power-down or brown-outs when the input voltage is falling.
-For the example design, the supply turns on and starts switching once the input voltage increases above 5.75 V (UVLO start).
+The undervoltage lockout (UVLO) can be adjusted using an external voltage divider on the EN pin of the TPS54540-Q1device.
+The UVLO has two thresholds, one for power-up when the input voltage is rising and one for power-down or brown outs when the input voltage is falling.
+For the example design, the supply should turn on and start switching once the input voltage is greater than 5.75 V (UVLO start).
 After the regulator starts switching, it should continue to do so until the input voltage falls below 4.5 V (UVLO stop).

-Programmable UVLO-threshold voltages are set using the resistor divider of $R{UVLO1}$ and $R{UVLO2}$ between VIN and ground connected to the EN pin.
-Equation 4 and Equation 5 calculate the necessary resistance values.
-For the example application, a 365 k $\Omega$ between VIN and EN ( $R{UVLO1}$ ) and a 86.6 k $\Omega$ between EN and ground ( $R{UVLO2}$ ) are required to produce the 8-V and 6.25-V start and stop voltages.
+Programmable UVLO threshold voltages are set using the resistor divider of R{UVLO1} and R{UVLO2} between V{IN} and ground connected to the EN pin.
+Equation 4 and Equation 5 calculate the resistance values necessary.
+For the example application, a 365 $k\Omega$ between V{IN} and EN (R{UVLO1}) and a 88.7 $k\Omega$ between EN and ground (R{UVLO2}) are required to produce the 5.75-V and 4.5-V start and stop voltages.